Necro (rapper)

 Ron Raphael Braunstein (born June 7, 1976), professionally known by his stage name Necro, is an American rapper and record producer from New York City.
 He founded his own independent record label Psycho+Logical-Records in November 1999.
-He is a member of hip hop groups the Circle of Tyrants and Secret Society together with his older brother Ill Bill, and one-half of The Godfathers alongside Kool G Rap.
+He was a brief member of Non-Phixion and was a member of hip hop groups the Circle of Tyrants and Secret Society together with his older brother Ill Bill, and is one-half of The Godfathers alongside Kool G Rap.